Here's Who's Running for Portland City Council in 2024

 Note: A previous version of this story incorrectly identified the program as a bike giveaway.

 In a 2020 profile piece, the Anchorage Daily News described him as "one of Anchorage’s most colorful activists and political gadflies."
 He's spent the better part of the last 40 years finding ways to help those in poverty.
-Among his Portland successes: helping establish Right 2 Dream, a self-managed plot of small pods for the city's unhoused that was among the first independent village-style makeshift housing communities in Portland.
+Among his Portland successes: helping establish Right 2 Dream, a self-managed plot of small pods for the city's unhoused residents that was among the first independent village-style makeshift housing communities in Portland.

 O'Callaghan isn't just an off-beat activist, he offers unconventional, but plausible ideas for getting Portland's unsheltered population into temporary shelter.